laszloth/awesomewm-config/README.md

 - [ ] remove under_mouse/centered+no_offscreen workaround
 - [ ] keycode to keysym
 - [ ] use sink name instead of index
-- [ ] add new module for helper functions only
 - [ ] make audio info passing more robust

 ## done